cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ### Setup

 The setup algorithm generates a symmetric key shared by all of the Aggregators.
-The key is used to derive unique joint randomness for the FLP query-generation algorithm run by the aggregators during preparation.
-An Aggregator's verification parameter also includes its "ID", a a unique integer in `[0, SHARES)`
+The key is used to derive query randomness for the FLP query-generation algorithm run by the Aggregators during preparation.
+An Aggregator's verification parameter also includes its "ID", a unique integer in `[0, SHARES)`.

 ~~~
 def setup(Prio3):